 Share apps

-Web apps allow you to share the information in your map or scene, or to display items and related information about a shared group.
-A web app is a customized user interface that focuses your map or scene for a specific purpose, message, and audience.
-For example, if you want to showcase your map, your app only needs a few basic navigation tools.
-If your map will be used to collect feedback from the public, it will need specialized data editing tools and instructions for how to enter the information.
+Web apps allow you to share the information in a map or scene, or to display items and related information about a shared group.
+A web app is a customized user interface that focuses a map or scene for a specific purpose, message, and audience.
+For example, if you want to showcase a map, the app only needs a few basic navigation tools.
+If the map will be used to collect feedback from the public, it will need specialized data editing tools and instructions for how to enter the information.

 For apps created from maps or scenes, any changes the author makes to the map or scene—including such properties as its extent, layers, or description—are reflected in the app.
 If a map or scene that was available to everyone in the organization is made private (or deleted), the map or scene no longer appears in the app.